aarmono/crypto_transceiver_instructions/README.md

 1. Select "Generate Encryption Keys"
 1. Generate as many keys as desired, then press Enter
 1. Navigate to "Deploy Images" -> "Keys Only"
-1. Follow the on-screen prompts
+1. Follow the on-screen prompts.
+This will format your SD Card or USB Drive with an image containing the keys

 ## Loading an Existing Key ##